I'm totally, head-over-heals in love with shooting on film.

 I have an evolving collection of around 50 Super 8 and 16mm cameras, dating from the 1930s to the 1980s.
 We use many of them regularly - you cans see some of my favourites on our camera page.

 When Caroline isn't shooting wedding films with me, she's designing beautiful baby clothes.

-When I'm not making wedding films you can usually find me taking photos, making music videos, walking in the Peak District and riding old bicycles.
+When I'm not making wedding films you can usually find me taking photos, making music videos, walking in the Peak District, riding bicycles or drinking excellent beer.